From Analogue to Digital:

 I have been a fine art photographer since I first held a camera in the mid-sixties.
 I have worked consistently over the years with a steady progression with my explorations of expanding photographic space, not only with my inventions but with finding ways to combine and compose images digitally to further visual communication.

-There are nine series,
+There are eleven series,

 Early Color Work in the 1960s